saraeloop/noesis/ROADMAP.md

 **Focus:** Prove real-world integration with a live LLM-backed flow.

-**Key Deliverables**
+**Remaining**

-- One LangGraph or CrewAI-esque example hitting a real LLM.
+- Add one LangGraph/CrewAI-esque example hitting a real model.
-- Emits full artifacts + manifest; replay passes with the determinism drill.
+- Ensure it emits full artifacts + manifest and passes replay/determinism checks.
-- Docs showing how to wrap external tools/graphs with Noēsis.
+- Document how to wrap external tools/graphs with Noēsis using this example.

 **Exit Criteria**